wso2/docs-is/en/docs/guides/identity-federation/outbound-provisioing-idp.md

           -   UserPermissionsMarketingUser
           -   UserPermissionsOfflineUser

-  See [Outbound Provisioning with Salesforce]({{base_path}}/identity-lifecycles/outbound-provisioning-with-salesforce) for more information on how this is configured from end to end.
+  See [outbound provisioning with Salesforce]({{base_path}}/guides/identity-lifecycles/outbound-provisioning-with-salesforce) for more information on how this is configured from end to end.

 ### Configure SCIM provisioning